ICRAR/crc32c/README.rst

 ----------------------

 By default,
-if your CPU doesn't support this instruction, the package will fallback to use a software implementation of the crc32c checksum algorithm.
+if your CPU doesn't have CRC32C hardware support, the package will fallback to use a software implementation of the crc32c checksum algorithm.
 This behavior can be changed by setting